OpenACC/openacc-best-practices-guide/06-Loops.markdown

 operation.
 This means that a matrix and a vector will be multiplied together, but the matrix has very few elements that are not zero (it is *sparse*), meaning that calculating these values is unnecessary.
-The matrix is stored in a compressed format, where only the non-zero values from each row are stored, along with a data structure that describes where in the larger matrix these non-zero elements would reside.
+The matrix is stored in a Compress Sparse Row (CSR) format.
+In CSR the sparse array, which may contain a significant number of cells whose value is zero, thus wasting a significant amount of memory, is stored using three, smaller arrays: one containing the non-zero values from the matrix, a second that describes where in a given row these non-zero elements would reside, and a third describing the columns in which the data would reside.
 The code for this exercise is below.

 ~~~~ {.c .numberLines}
     #pragma acc parallel loop